-Activities are undertaken in HUD eligible areas that are primarily considered low-income/minority concentrations, throughout both Marion County and the City of Ocala.
-Both Marion County and the City of Ocala utilize HUD's definition for minority and low-income concentrations.
+Activities are undertaken in HUD eligible areas that are primarily considered low-income/minority concentrations, throughout both Marion County and the City of Ocala utilize HUD's definition for minority and low-income concentrations.
 HUD defines areas of racial or ethnic concentration as geographic areas where the percentage of a specific minority or ethnic group is 10 percentage points higher than the county's overall percentage.
 The definition of a low-income concentration is that the Area Median Income of a Block Group must be below 50% of the Area Median Income for the Metropolitan Statistical Area (MSA).